Fanged Noumena: Mid-1990s

-The dialogue "Cyberrevolution", initially published in the first issue of Kronic's journal ***Collapse, features a scenario where figures speaking on a fictional dystopian news broadcast attempt to understand the cause of mass riots in multiple continents, before escalating into a passionate argument over the relevance of critical theory to the situation.
+The dialogue "Cyberrevolution", initially published in the first issue of Mackay's journal ***Collapse, features a scenario where figures speaking on a fictional dystopian news broadcast attempt to understand the cause of mass riots in multiple continents, before escalating into a passionate argument over the relevance of critical theory to the situation.
 It serves as a hyperstitional explanation of the failure for acceleration to be commonly understood.
-Meanwhile, the abstract prose texts "Hypervirus" and "No Future" utilize themes of virality and depersonalization alongside Land's interest in runaway processes to create the effect of what Kronic and Brassier described as "full-blown delirium".
+Meanwhile, the abstract prose texts "Hypervirus" and "No Future" utilize themes of virality and depersonalization alongside Land's interest in runaway processes to create the effect of what Mackay and Brassier described as "full-blown delirium".

-Alongside the stylistic influence of Gibson's novels, in these texts, "Land's anti-humanist speculation is combined with an evident enjoyment of wordplay and a renewed appreciation for the anthropological, mythological and psychoanalytical sources of Capitalism and Schizophrenia", according to Kronic.
+Alongside the stylistic influence of Gibson's novels, in these texts, "Land's anti-humanist speculation is combined with an evident enjoyment of wordplay and a renewed appreciation for the anthropological, mythological and psychoanalytical sources of Capitalism and Schizophrenia", according to Mackay.
 The unpublished conference paper "Cyberspace Anarchitecture as Jungle-War" contains these elements in addition to a clearer focus on the cultural relevance of the complexity of jungle music inspired by Kodwo Eshun's concurrent writings and lectures, and the potential for a "K-insurgency".

 The literary criticism essay "Meat (or How to Kill Oedipus in Cyberspace)", extending from this concept, uses a comparative speculation made by William S. Burroughs between the Kurtz of Joseph Conrad's 1899 novella Heart of Darkness and the Colonel Kurtz of Francis Ford Coppola's 1979 film quasi-adaptation Apocalypse Now as a starting point for a reinterpretation of Deleuze and Guattari's use of anthropology.
 It uses the distinction between the cyberpunk concepts of cyberspace and meatspace to suggest that as the processes of civilization and globalization continue, uncivilized and primitive social elements reemerge and are absorbed in a process of deterritorialization.

 "Meltdown"

-"Meltdown" was published as the opening essay in the first issue of the CCRU's magazine Abstract Culture in 1995; Kronic proclaimed that it was an "invocation of apocalyptic planetary techno-singularity", while she and Brassier summarized the text as making the "claim—both apocalyptic and performative as hype—that the compression-phases of modernity, beginning the final phase of their acceleration in the sixteenth century with Protestant revolt, oceanic navigation, commoditisation and its attendant (place-value) numeracy, constitute a 'cyberpositive' global circuit of interexcitement".
+"Meltdown" was published as the opening essay in the first issue of the CCRU's magazine Abstract Culture in 1995; Mackay proclaimed that it was an "invocation of apocalyptic planetary techno-singularity", while she and Brassier summarized the text as making the "claim—both apocalyptic and performative as hype—that the compression-phases of modernity, beginning the final phase of their acceleration in the sixteenth century with Protestant revolt, oceanic navigation, commoditisation and its attendant (place-value) numeracy, constitute a 'cyberpositive' global circuit of interexcitement".

 The essay uses multiple reference points to convey an ongoing history of acceleration, including European history, Don DeLillo's 1985 novel White Noise, sociology and nanotechnology research, and a refracted, strongly terminological writing style.
 A full-length music video tape was created for "Meltdown" by London art audiovisual collective Orphan Drift, featuring cyberdelic visuals, an ambient techno soundtrack and the text being read by processed Apple MacinTalk text-to-speech voices.